revdotcom/revai-node-sdk/README.md

 // or as an object
 const transcriptObject = await client.getTranscriptObject(job.id);

+// or if you requested transcript translation(s) const translatedTranscriptTest = await client.getTranslatedTranscriptText(job.id, 'es');
 ```

 The text output is a string containing just the text of your transcript.
 The object form of the transcript contains all the information outlined in the response of the [Get Transcript](https://docs.rev.ai/api/asynchronous/reference/#operation/GetTranscriptById) endpoint when using the json response schema.